omeka-s-modules/ExtractMetadata/README.md

 Once installed and active, this module has the following features:

 - When adding a media, the module will automatically:
-    - Extract metadata from the file
-    - Save the metadata alongside the media
+    - Extract metadata from the file and save the metadata alongside the media
     - Map metadata to media values (see [Metadata crosswalk](#metadata-crosswalk))
 - When editing a media or batch editing media, the user can choose to:
     - Refresh the extracted metadata